People call Bratislava the Little Big City.

 - Europe’s closest two capitals are Bratislava and Vienna.
 The ground distance between the Slovak and the Austrian capital cities is around 50 mi (80 km).
 This means you’ll only need an hour by car to travel between them.
 This makes Bratislava the easiest international destination for a day trip from Vienna.

 - Two cities held the world record for the shortest international flight.
 One of them was Bratislava.
 The other one was Vienna.
 FlyNiki, a Vienna-based airline, once ran the shortest international air service in the world.
 It was a 30-mile (48-km) trip from the Austrian capital to Bratislava.
 Since Vienna and Bratislava are the closest capitals in Europe, it only makes sense that they discontinued the flight.
+If you decide to take a day trip from Bratislava to Vienna, you’ll travel much faster by train, bus, or car.

 - A fantastic forest looks over the Slovak capital.
 10 sq. mi. of woods flank the northern part of the city.
 The Bratislava Forest Park is an actual forest, situated at the foothills of the Little Carpathians.
 You’ll find numerous hiking trails that meander through the treescape and meadows.